SC-Networks/evalanche-soap-api-connector/docs/containertype.md

 ): bool
 ```

-Removes a attribute-option from an attribute of a container-type
+Remove an attribute option from an attribute of a container type

 ```